-HP-UX and MPE are different in terms of whether or not a file operation is an error or a warning.
-With file operations such as rm or mv, the shell that executes these commands returns an error condition to Suprtool which impacts scripts that are converted from MPE.
+Some OS's are different in terms of whether or not a file operation is an error or a warning.
+With file operations such as rm or mv, the shell that executes these commands returns an error condition to Suprtool which impacts scripts that are converted from one operating system to another.
 For example, on MPE a purge command on a file that does not exist was only considered a warning.
-On HP-UX, an rm command on a file that does not exist is considered an error, which halts Suprtool when run in batch .
+On Linux/Unix, an rm command on a file that does not exist is considered an error, which halts Suprtool when run in batch .